EMODnet/EMODnet-Biology-Benthic-Habitats-Occurrences-Traits/README.md

-# EMODnet Biology Data Products Cookiecutter
+# EMODnet Biology Project Template

-This repository contains a simple template for developing data products in the framework of [EMODnet Biology](https://www.emodnet-biology.eu/).
+This repository contains a template for developing data products in the framework of [EMODnet Biology](https://www.emodnet-biology.eu/).

 ## Directory structure